CPP Disability 2026: Your Real Monthly Amount After the LTD Offset, Tax + the Children's Top-Up

 CPP Disability does not require you to be completely bedridden.
 Service Canada recognizes that many disabled individuals can do some limited work, and they have provisions to encourage return-to-work attempts:

-• Earnings threshold: You can earn approximately $6,800/year (2026) without affecting your benefits
+• Earnings threshold: You can earn up to $7,400/year before tax (2026) without affecting your benefits

 • 3-month work trial: You can attempt to return to work for up to 3 months without losing benefits, to test whether you can sustain employment